m0jzije/alarmclock/README.md

 # Simple Alarm Clock

 This is a simple alarm clock application created as a project for CS305 at the International University of Sarajevo.
 The aim of this project is to demonstrate proficiency in C#, Python, and JavaScript by implementing the same functionality in each of these programming languages.
 Additionally, the project features a display imitation for the alarm clock interface.
-To find each version of the project, navigate to it's branch in the repo.
+To find each version of the project, navigate to it's branch in the repo:
-   -main for the C# version
+1. main for the C# version
-   -javascript for the JS version
+2. javascript for the JS version
-   -python for the Python version
+3. python for the Python version

 The project was completed by a team of three students:
 - Munever Hasanovic